Swimming Resources for Parents

 FREE Swimming Resources

-Everything a parent needs to know to give their child a safe and enjoyable experience in the water
+Everything a parent needs to know to help create a safe, enjoyable experience in the water for their child

 I couldn’t believe what I was hearing.
 The words spilled out of my mouth: “Why would you protect her face from water?
 It is just water.
 The baby has been in liquid.
 She’s in liquid right now.”